A quick overview of who I am and how to reach me.

 |

-My name is Andy, I'm an extended reality developer and history nerd.
+Andy, I'm an extended reality developer and history nerd.
 I

 graduated from the University of Michigan combining